Summary of Giotto

 Giotto's depiction of the Virgin and Child as a human mother and child, as well as divine beings, was an important influence for later Renaissance artists, especially figures such as Filippo Lippi, tutor to Botticelli, whose images of the Madonna and Child develop the human element of the scene, eventually reducing the figures' gold halos to simple symbolic rings.

 The 20th-century sculptor Henry Moore was also impressed by what he felt were the sculptural qualities of Giotto's figures, describing Giotto's paintings as "the finest sculpture I met in Italy."
 He later made several mother and child sculptures, and they show a clear line of influence from Giotto's Madonna and Child.

-Tempera and gold on panel - Uffizi, Florence
+Tempera and gold on panel - The Uffizi Gallery, Florence

 Design sketch for the Campanile